Dropped kerbs/vehicle crossings

 - the property involved has a frontage directly on a

 - the property involved is a listed building

-- the property involved is anything other than a house for a single family, for example a flat, a maisonette, or commercial or industrial premises
+- the property involved is anything other than a house for a single family - eg a flat, a maisonette, or commercial or industrial premises

-- the works for a vehicle crossover includes the demolition of a front wall more than one metre in height.
+- the works for a vehicle crossover includes the demolition of a front wall more than 1 metre in height

 - the parking area within the site does not meet minimum requirements for drainage.